 5.Choose Your Favorite Robert Burns Poems

-Supper will end with the singing of Robert Burns’ most famous songs, such as Ae Fond Kiss, Parcel o’ Rogues and A Man’s a Man, and reciting of your favorite Burns poems.
-You or one of your guests can perform the entire set or your guests can take turns.
+The supper ends with the singing of Robert Burns’ most famous songs, such as Ae Fond Kiss, Parcel o’ Rogues and A Man’s a Man, and reciting of your favorite Burns poems.
+You or one of your guests can perform the entire set or guests can take turns.
 It’s also acceptable to read poems from writers inspired by Burns.
 If you have guests from other countries, they’re encouraged to perform pieces from their country’s most famous poets.

 Your fun-filled Scottish evening will end with you and your guests holding hands to sing Auld Lang Syne.
 Give one last toast to your friends, family, and Burns and start counting down the days until next year’s celebration.
 Enjoy this night full of tradition and merriment!